-Dock 10, a floating dock of the Lürssen shipyard Blohm+Voss, is located in the heart of Hamburg, opposite the highly frequented landing stages.
-In the course of a structural workshop process, Werner Sobek designed a translucent membrane roofing for this structure.
-The new roofing makes Dock 10 the largest covered floating dock in Europe.
-Under the protection of the textile hull, new buildings and repairs of ships can be carried out more independently of the weather and with a high proportion of natural daylight.
+In the heart of Hamburg, opposite the highly frequented Landungsbrücken, lies Dock 10, a floating dock belonging to the Lürssen shipyard Blohm+Voss.
+In the course of a structural engineering workshop, Werner Sobek designed a translucent membrane roofing for this structure.
+This new roofing makes Dock 10 the largest covered floating dock in Europe.
+Under the protection of the textile cover, new construction and repairs of ships can be carried out more independently of the weather and with a high proportion of natural daylight.

 Werner Sobek, Stuttgart/Germany